-With assist from U.S. Open crowd, a gutsy Spanish teen ousts No. 3 seed Stefanos Tsitsipas
+After U.S. Open defeat, a tearful Naomi Osaka considering taking a break from tennis

 But the label of “the next Nadal” is not something that is embraced or endorsed by Alcaraz’s coach, former world No. 1 Juan Carlos Ferrero, who has said it is unnecessary baggage for the teen to shoulder.

-Moreover, the right-handed Alcaraz plays his own brand of tennis — more attack-oriented than that of the left-handed Nadal.
+Moreover, the right-handed Alcaraz plays his own brand of tennis — more attack-oriented than that of the left-handed Nadal, Spain’s most famous athlete and tied with Roger Federer and Novak Djokovic for a men’s record 20 Grand Slam titles.

 Against the 6-foot-4 Tsitsipas, who boasts a variety of strokes and tactics, Alcaraz displayed even greater range and bolder tactics.